brianellin/bsky-mcp-server/README.md

 npx @modelcontextprotocol/inspector node build/src/index.js
 ```

 Navigate to the local URL provided in your terminal, and then set your BLUESKY_IDENTIFIER, BLUESKY_APP_PASSWORD, and BLUESKY_SERVICE_URL environment variables from the panel on the left.
-Try the get-timeline tool to see the most revent posts from your home timeline.
+Try the get-timeline tool to see the most recent posts from your home timeline.

 ## MCP Client Configuration